deldoc/irsol-camera/README.md

 # IRSOL _Baumer_ camera

-Documentation for this repository available at this link: https://deldoc.github.io/irsol-camera/
+Documentation for this repository available at this [link](https://cdeldon.github.io/irsol-camera/).